hapax/hapax.github.io/assets/bhqc.md

 into this language, we'll present black hole physics as a series of computational slogans.

-#### Black holes store information
+#### Black holes store physical information

-Our first slogan is simply that black holes contain information.
+Our first slogan is simply that black holes store physical information.
 To make a black hole, you need to collapse some matter, like an old star or dust clouds in the galactic core, and this matter contains
 information: namely, the information about the state it was in when